innerr/tidb.ticat/architecture-roadmap-progress.md

-# How to land TiDB on ticat
+# How to land TiDB on TiCat

 ## The edges of TiDB sub-systems
 We could split TiDB system into sub-systems(or call it sub feature sets) by functional types.

 There are some clean edges of TiDB sub-systems:
-* Deploying, input `tiup yaml config`, output `cluster name`
+* Deploying, input: `tiup yaml config`, output: `cluster name`
-* TiDB cluster related toolset, input `cluster name`, include start/stop/scale-in/jitter-scanning, etc
+* TiDB cluster related toolset, input: `cluster name`, include start/stop/scale-in/jitter-scanning, etc
-* Workloads, input `mysql address`
+* Workloads, input: `mysql address`
 * ...

 ## Component subsets